 I have even caught huge 30-pound salmon on plastic worms

 Check out my page Fishing With Worms: Guide Tips For More Trout And Steelhead.
-On this page, I discuss the best worm rigs, the best colors, and brands of plastic worms that I use, as well as the best hooks for using all baits.
+On this page, I discuss the best worm rigs, the best colors, and brands of plastic worms that I use, as well as the best hooks for using worms.
 I’ve even included what not to do when fishing live and plastic worms so you don’t look like a total newbie and you start catching more trout.

 Worms can be fished under a float or using a method called bottom bouncing.
 These are the two most productive methods and ones that I use and teach when guiding my clients.